microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/08-improve-performance.md

 #### Consequences

-- This will slightly degrade the performance of ingest API as each record in the request body will need to be stored
+- This will slightly degrade the performance of the ingest API as each record in the request body will need to be stored
 - Storing ingested keys will require more storage space
 - Keys ingested by each member will keep growing and storing will require sharding in future